Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming

-\subsubsection{Relationship with Existing Recovery Guarantees}
+\subsection{Relationship with Existing Recovery Guarantees}

 The sufficient conditions for recovery given by Theorem~\ref{thm:suff-cond-random} and Theorem~\ref{thm:suff-cond-adv} can be shown to be extensions of several existing sufficient conditions for perfect recovery of dense subgraphs, planted cliques, and dense submatrices.
-Indeed, consider the $K=2$-case and set
+Indeed, consider the case when $k=2$ and set

 In this case, the sufficient condition given in Theorem~\ref{thm:suff-cond-random} immediately specializes to that given in \cite[Theorem 3.1]{bombina2020convex}.
-Moreover, placing further assumptions on $q$ and $p$, e.g., $q=1$, yield the recovery guarantees for the planted clique and maximum edge biclique problem proposed in~\cite{ames2011nuclear}.
-Simiilarly, the sufficient conditions for perfect recovery under the adversarially setting given in Theorem~\ref{thm:suff-cond-adv} directly specialize the sufficient conditions for perfect recovery of planted cliques and bicliques given in \cite[Section 4.1 and Section 5.1]{ames2011nuclear}.
+Moreover, placing further assumptions on $q$ and $p$, e.g., $q=1$, yields the recovery guarantees for the planted clique and maximum edge biclique problems proposed in~\cite{ames2011nuclear}.
+Similarly, the sufficient conditions for perfect recovery under the adversarially constructed setting given in Theorem~\ref{thm:suff-cond-adv} directly specialize the sufficient conditions for perfect recovery of planted cliques and bicliques given in \cite[Section 4.1 and Section 5.1]{ames2011nuclear}.